Join the Great Dane Care Newsletter!

 There is a very wide range of dosages that you can use for your dog.
 This usually depends on your dog’s body weight and the severity of their GI issues.

-This is a typical dosage of Tums in dogs:
+This is a typical dosage of Tums for dogs:

-• Medium dogs will need 2 grams to 4 grams over 24 hour period
+• Medium dogs will need 2 grams to 4 grams over a 24-hour period

 • Big dogs will need 4 grams to 6 grams over a 24-hour period

-Before starting any new medications for your dog it is best to talk with your vet to make sure that it is appropriate for your dog.
+Before starting any new medications for your dog, it is best to talk with your veterinarian to make sure that it is appropriate for your dog.

 Common side effects of Tums in dogs

-Tums is usually very safe to give to your dog.
+Tums are usually very safe to give to your dog.
 There are a few side effects that you may see in your dog after giving them Tums.

-These are a few things you should know if you give your dog Tums.
+You should know these things if you give your dog Tums.

 • Some contain xylitol: Some formulations of Tums contain xylitol.
 This is an artificial that is toxic to dogs.
-Make sure that there is no xylitol in the Tums that you are giving to your dog.
+Ensure that there is no xylitol in the Tums you give to your dog.

 • Diarrhea